The hardware wallet market is growing as cryptocurrency grows.

 The TREZOR Model-T is a second generation Bitcoin/crypto hardware wallet manufactured by SatoshiLabs.

 The TREZOR line debuted in 2014 with the TREZOR One and has remained one of the most popular cryptocurrency cold storage solutions to date.

 A screen is a really important security feature for hardware wallets.
 If you don’t have a screen on a hardware wallet, it is COMPLETELY USELESS.

 The screen lets you backup the recovery phrase without exposing it on a computer.
 It also allows you to review the addresses and amounts before confirming an outgoing transaction.

-The TREZOR T has a color screen.
-Ledger Nano X and KeepKey have OLED screens.
+The TREZOR T has a 240x240 pixels color LCD screen.
+Ledger Nano X has a 128x64 LCD screen.

 The Ledger Nano X features the smallest and lowest resolution screen of the 3 hardware wallets.
 Of course, you don’t really need a very large screen to use a hardware wallet, but generally bigger is better.

 One problem with the Nano X screen is its low resolution, making m’s look like r’s and n’s put together - see “m” vs “rn”.
 This makes it more difficult to verify addresses (as mentioned above).
 That may be worth the additional $40, but for many it won’t be.

 The Model T’s full color touch screen makes it the easiest hardware wallet to navigate and the easiest to use when verifying addresses.